R3Conclave/conclave-samples/tribuo-classification/README.md

 Start Client 3 and evaluate the model

       java -jar client/build/libs/client-all.jar --role="EVALUATE"  --constraint="S:3D71AAC9ED596F3C86241A977DAFA84B255D16D633DFF7AB88A053AE2183AD14 PROD:1 SEC:INSECURE" --url="http://localhost:8080"

+## How to generate the reflection and serialization configuration files for the enclave

+Conclave uses the GraalVM Native Image JVM, in which all bytecode is compiled to native code ahead of time.
+However, this cannot always predict all usages of the Java Reflection or the Serialization.
+Undetected usages of these dynamic features must be provided to the enclave in configuration files.
+You can find these configuration files at `tribuo-classification/enclave/src/main/resources/META-INF/native-image location.` You can follow the steps specified on the [docs](https://docs.conclave.net/enclave-configuration.html#assisted-configuration-of-native-image-builds) to generate these configuration files.

 Please note:
 R3 code is licensed under Apache 2 but the training data set has its own terms and conditions, which you can read in the